AnjaniSonavane/SVM_Bill-Authentication_Accuracy/README.md

-Added Classification report using SVM.
+I have added Classification report using SVM.
 Predicted an accurate outcome based on selected values.